Google Translate Disclaimer

-Before becoming Senior Vice-President, Academic at Humber College in 2014, Ms. Rancourt was the President and CEO at Northern Lights College (NLC) in British Columbia.
+Prior to that, Dr. Rancourt spent just under four years as President and CEO at Northern Lights College (NLC) in British Columbia.
 At NLC, Ms. Rancourt undertook a comprehensive strategic planning process.
-Under her leadership, the college saw increased enrolments in strategic areas and was designated by the Ministry of Advanced Education as the BC Centre of Training Excellence in Oil and Gas.
-She oversaw the negotiating and management of successful local, regional, provincial and international partnerships as well as the development of strengthened relationships within the community.
+Under her leadership, the College saw increased enrolments in strategic areas and was designated by the Ministry of Advanced Education as the BC Centre of Training Excellence in Oil and Gas.
+She oversaw the negotiating and management of successful local, regional, provincial, and international partnerships as well as the development of strengthened relationships within the community.

-Dr. Rancourt has more than 15 years of experience in senior leadership positions in the Canadian community college system.
-Prior to serving as president and CEO at NLC, Laurie worked at Collège Boréal as Academic Vice-President before taking on the role of Vice-President of Corporate Services.
-She also served as a faculty member at Boréal and then moved to a variety of management positions including Co-ordinator of Health Sciences programs, Dean of Community Service programs, Manager of Job Connect offices, and Registrar.
+Prior to serving as President and CEO at NLC, Dr. Rancourt held several roles of increasing responsibility at Collège Boréal in Northern Ontario.
+This included roles such as Academic Vice‑President and Vice-President of Corporate Services.
+Prior to these VP roles, she also served as a faculty member and then moved to a variety of management positions including Co‑ordinator of Health Sciences programs, Dean of Community Service programs, Manager of Job Connect, and Registrar.

-Ms. Rancourt holds a PhD in Higher Education/Higher Education Administration from the University of Toronto - Ontario Institute for Studies in Education, a Master of Arts degree in Integrated Studies (Work, Organization and Leadership) and a Bachelor's Degree in Liberal Science from Laurentian University.
+Dr. Rancourt holds a PhD in Higher Education Administration from the University of Toronto - Ontario Institute for Studies in Education (OISE), a Master of Arts degree in Integrated Studies (Work, Organization and Leadership) from Athabasca University, and a Bachelor Degree (Liberal Science) from Laurentian University.

 Dr. Keith Walker